JAYCEEHERNANDEZ/Capstone_WaterWise/README.md

 - `notification_reads`
 - `generated_reports`
 - `ai_consumption_cache`
+- `admin_trusted_devices`

 The migration adds `admins.role` with `admin` and `super-admin` values.
 When upgrading an existing database with no Super Admin, the oldest existing administrator is promoted automatically.
 That account must sign out and sign in again after the migration so its new role is included in the JWT.

+The `admin_trusted_devices` table stores only SHA-256 hashes of random browser tokens.
+It records the owning administrator, role, user agent, creation time, last use, expiration, and revocation time.
+Run the latest migration before enabling trusted-device login; the backend does not create this table automatically.

 ## Environment Configuration